Senator's dramatic demand spurs panel to seek FBI Kavanaugh probe

 “If the FBI or any law enforcement agency requests Mr. Judge’s cooperation, he will answer any and all questions posed to him,” said his lawyer, Barbara Van Gelder.

-As the committee, with 11 Republicans and 10 Democrats, set its vote, some Democrats left the room in protest.
+As the committee set its vote, some Democrats left the room in protest.
 “What a railroad job,” Democratic Senator Mazie Hirono said.
 One Republican, Senator John Kennedy, called Kavanaugh’s confirmation process “an intergalactic freak show.”

-Grassley said he found Thursday’s testimony from both Ford and Kavanaugh “credible,” but added, “There’s simply no reason to deny Judge Kavanaugh a seat on the Supreme Court on the basis of evidence presented to us.”

 Senator Dianne Feinstein, the committee’s senior Democrat, called Kavanaugh’s remarks unseemly for a judicial nominee.